MJ-NT/Glass-Darkly/README.md

 ### index.html

 This is the home page.
-It contains a couple of headings and a button directing users to the challenge page (and back to the game).
+It contains images, a couple of headings and a button directing users to the challenge page (and back to the game).

 ### layout.html